Syarifuddin Azman: Career

 Syarifuddin made his European motorcycling racing debut in the 2019 FIM CEV Moto3 Junior World Championship, replacing compatriot Idil Mahadi for the final round of the season in Valencia, scoring no points.
-He would get a full-time seat for 2020 however, scoring points in five of the eleven races held that year, with a season's best of 9th, in Jerez.
+He would get a full-time seat for 2020 however, scoring points in five of the eleven races held that year, with a season's best of ninth, in Jerez.
 He finished 19th in the championship, with 18 total points.

 Moto3 World Championship

 The breakthrough season for Syarifuddin was 2021, being a regular scorer of points throughout the season, and even winning his first race in the junior category.
 He won the first race held in Barcelona that season, finishing in front of well established talented riders such as David Muñoz, José Antonio Rueda, and Daniel Holgado.
-Altogether, Syarifuddin finished the championship 9th in the standings, with 64 points.
+Altogether, Syarifuddin finished the championship ninth in the standings, with 64 points.
 He got his chance to make his debut in Grand Prix racing as well in 2021, replacing John McPhee during the Aragon Grand Prix (McPhee served as a replacement in the Moto2 class for Jake Dixon, who in turn replaced the injured Franco Morbidelli in the MotoGP class, after he was injured).

-In 2022, Syarifuddin again races in the 2022 FIM JuniorGP World Championship, scoring three podiums throughout the season (all three 2nd place finishes), two in Barcelona, and one in Portimão.
-With three races to go, he currently sits 3rd in the championship, a single point behind 2nd, and two points in front of 4th.
+In 2022, Syarifuddin again raced in the 2022 FIM JuniorGP World Championship, scoring three podiums throughout the season (all three second place finishes), two in Barcelona, and one in Portimão.
+He finished fourth in the final standings.
 He also competed in three races in the 2022 Moto3 World Championship, replacing injured Alberto Surra in Portimão and Jerez, and rode as a wildcard rider in Barcelona, but scored no points.
 He would make another wildcard appearance in his home GP in Malaysia, and finished in 16th, just one place outside of the point scoring positions.

 On 21 October 2022, during the 2022 Malaysian motorcycle Grand Prix, it was announced that Syarifuddin would ride full-time in the 2023 Moto3 World Championship, partnering Diogo Moreira at the MT Helmets-MSi Team.

 MT Helmets – MSi (2023)

-Syarifuddin competed for the MT Helmets - MSi Racing Moto3 on 2023 season and scored 5 points.
+Syarifuddin competed for the MT Helmets - MSi Racing Moto3 on 2023 season and scored five points.